-- Browse through hotel websites, bookmark those you like and and check their special offer pages regularly
+- Browse through hotel websites, bookmark those you like and and check their special offer pages in particular

 - Some hotels advertise deals aimed at the Irish market, not in places visitors are likely to find them.
 There are some everyday on the back page of the Irish Times newspaper, if you can get hold of a copy do so

 - Ask.
 Call the hotels and ask have they any package deals for those staying a few nights during the off season.
 Even where such deals are not on their websites many will be happy to put a package together for you.

 This applies all year round but is especially effective off season.
 If you plan to mix your accommodation, with a few nights in special (ie expensive!) hotels or castles, book those nights midweek when the hotel is less busy.

-If you are not happy with the deal you are getting online, call and ask what their best price is or if there is a cheaper variation of an offer you like available.
-If you are planning to stay two or three midweek nights this will get you some excellent deals.
+Again call and ask what their best price is or if there is a cheaper variation of an offer you like available.
+If you are planning to stay two or three midweek nights this approach will get you some excellent deals.